Principles of Programming

 • No executable file is produced — the interpreter must be present every time the program runs.

-• Stops immediately when an error is encountered, reporting the exact line, which aids debugging.
+• Stops at the first error encountered, reporting the exact line.

 Feature Assembler Compiler Interpreter

-Output Machine code Executable file No file (executes directly)
+Output Machine code Executable file None (executes directly)

 Translation One-to-one Whole program at once One line at a time